torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 cdrom_device_info
-  This structure contains information about a particular CD-ROM drive, such as its device name, speed, etc. This structure is conceptually connected to the minor number of the device.
+  This structure contains information about a particular CD-ROM drive, such as its device name, speed, etc. This structure is conceptually connected to the miyesr number of the device.

 Registering a particular CD-ROM drive with the Uniform CD-ROM Driver is done by the low-level device driver though a call to::